Women's Healthcare in the 20th Century United States: Women of minority races and their health treatments

-Historically, women of color in the U.S. had to manage sexism as well as racial prejudice.
-Once the 20th century arrived, women’s health became an important and integral part of the healthcare system within the U.S. Women’s rights activists fought for more women-oriented health centers that could provide primary care for women.
+Historically, women of color in the U.S. had to face sexism as well as racial prejudice which added to the barriers they experienced.
+As the 20th century progressed, women’s health became an important and integral part of the healthcare system within the U.S. Women’s rights activists pushed for more women-oriented healthcare facilities that could provide primary care for women.
 Such care involved reproductive care, breast care programs, pregnancy and childbirth care, etc. By 1997, it was calculated that approximately one-third of hospitals had added a healthcare unit specifically catered to the needs of women in the United States.
-Once such programs were put in place, women of color had to then fight to receive fair and equal care to that of white women.
+However, once these women-centered health programs were established, women of color still had to fight for access to the same quality of care as their white counterparts.
 Many medical experimentations were done on women of color during the 20th century; in third-world countries and parts of U.S., using women of color for medical learning was a common practice and considered socially acceptable to their communities.
-These inhumane experiments were a reflection of the racism displayed in our history of medical research and practice within the United States.
-Studies show that in the early 1900s, African-American women had shorter life expectancy than white women (48.7 compared to 33.2 years).
+These inhumane experiments were a reflection of the deeply rooted racism displayed in our history of medical research and practice within the United States.
+Studies show that in the early 1900s, African-American women had shorter life expectancy than white women, with an average of 33.2 years compared to 48.7 years, highlighting the stark disparities in healthcare access and treatment.
+During the early 20th century, the eugenics movement had a significant influence on healthcare policies, particularly in regard to women of color and women with disabilities.
+The practice of forced sterilizations, especially targeting women of color and poor women, is an important historical issue in this context.
+Eugenics-based policies were justified under the guise of improving public health, but they were deeply rooted in racial and class-based discrimination.